Skip to main content

 Danger Zone 2 is a sequel to the hit game Danger Zone, bringing more high-speed vehicular destruction.
 Players navigate through increasingly complex crash test scenarios, using their driving skills and destruction expertise to earn high scores.
 This game offers improved graphics, larger environments, and more varied missions than its predecessor.

-• Danger Zone 2 successfully captures the essence of Burnout's crash mode, providing a fun and explosive experience that fans of the series will appreciate.
+• Danger Zone 2 successfully captures the essence of Burnout's crash mode, providing a fun and explosive experience.

 • graphics